 Diane Harman, Goodman Campus

-Specific programs of the college are recognized by the following regional, national, and state organizations and accrediting agencies:
+Specific programs of Holmes Community College are recognized by the following state, regional, and national organizations and accrediting agencies:

 The Office of Institutional Research regularly receives data from various local, state, and national sources, which provide a wide range of important evaluative and assessment information on a regular basis.
 From these reports and institutional data, the Office of Institutional Research develops tables, graphical displays, and narratives for administrative, educational support, and instructional units of Holmes Community College to use as a research base for strategic planning.

 Holmes Community College assesses all instructional programs, administrative units, and student support units on an annual basis for the purpose of improving student learning, services, and administrative efficiency.
 These assessment activities are evident in the unit or programs assessment worksheets as well as the various campus-wide surveys in which students and staff review the programs and services provided by this institution.

 At Holmes Community College, strategic planning for all programs and departments is done on an annual basis.
 The institution develops annual objectives after the college gathers results from the previous year's Program or Unit assessments, Student Evaluations of Instructors, Faculty Performance Evaluations, Administrative Evaluations, and various campus surveys.
 In addition to using assessment results, each unit and program completes a SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis to aid in planning and improvement.